sneas/component-library/README.md

 ## Motivation

 Most of web projects consist of components.
 It could be simple basic components like texts, icons, buttons or form inputs.
 Or it could be complex components like video player, sophisticated inputs (i.e. typeahead), menus, popovers, etc.
-Any large project reaches a certain point when it's hard to remember and control all the pages and it's components.
+Any large project reaches a certain point when it's hard to remember and control all the pages and their components.
 Component library has been created as a special place to store and manage all the components of the web site in one place.

 Features:
 * easy to install
 * easy to manage components
-* easy to integrate with project's build process
+* easy to integrate existing project
-* absence of conflicts with your project's JS and CSS
+* absence of conflicts with existing project's JS and CSS

 ## Installation